BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 Otherwise, prepend `Mods.BG3MCM` to all function calls.

 ### Inserting custom UI elements
+>Note that these methods are only available in the client context.
+They cannot be executed from server-side code, since UI-related functionality is strictly handled on the client side.
+If you're trying them out with the console, run `client` before executing these methods.
+>{.is-info}

 MCM allows mod authors to insert custom UI elements into the MCM UI. **This is only needed if you want to define custom IMGUI objects within MCM**.
 This can be done using the `InsertModMenuTab` function from MCM's `IMGUIAPI`: